- Environmental Targets

 At HANKYU NISHINOMIYA GARDENS, a hybrid-type generator that combines a Savonius wind turbine with solar panels is installed, and the power generated by it is used to illuminate the rooftop lights.

-Promoting green walls and planting vegetation
+Promoting green walls and planting vegetation in urban areas

 In addition, the Sky Garden on the rooftop of HANKYU NISHINOMIYA GARDENS is a space of relaxation for those who visit.
 This is because vegetation indigenous to the Rokko mountain range is planted in the garden such as trees, cherry trees, and fruit trees, based on the facility concept of "harmony with the natural environment."